-Grassi Lakes is just a little uphill hike to emerald and turquoise lakes with a few benches waiting for you to chillout and a breathtaking view of the mountain town Canmore in the Canadian Rockies.
+Grassi Lakes is a little uphill hike to emerald and turquoise lakes with a few benches waiting for you to chill out and enjoy a breathtaking view of the mountain town Canmore in the Canadian Rockies.

 There are several walks and small hikes in Canmore and all of them have stunning views.
 Canmore is located in a narrow Bow Valley with giant mountain peaks wherever you look.
 Combine that with an ever-changing colour of Bow River and you can easily spend a nice day outside just wandering around town.

 When you’re ready to go just a little bit further, pack a picnic and head to Grassi Lakes above Canmore.

 In this blog post, you’ll see lots of photos to show you what is this hike about, safety rules (you’re in a bear country), and also a non-hiking option to see the Grassi Lakes.
 Enjoy!